StanJulia/Stan.jl/docs/src/INTRO.md

   # Display the summary as a DataFrame:
   sdf |> display

-  # Extract the draws from the SampleModel:
+  # Extract the draws from the SampleModel and show the schema:
   tbl = read_samples(sm, :table)
   tbl |> display

   # Or converted to a DataFrame

   DataFrame(tbl) |> display

+  # See below for reading in the draws directly into a DataFrame.

 end
 ```
-This workflow returns a StanTable.Table object with all chains appended.
+Above workflow returns a StanTable.Table object with all chains appended.

 If e.g. a DataFrame (with all chains appended) is preferred:
 ```